 At the beginning of my ministry position at a Christian high school, I was hired to teach a course on Christian living.
 One of the issues that made it a little more challenging was that everybody, including the students, knew that no one ever failed this class.
 So day after day, week after week, I came into class and taught a lesson and shared about the Lord to a classroom full of students that did not seem to care.
-I spent two whole years there, and at the end I was pretty sure I hadn’t had any impact on anyone’s life.
+I spent two whole years there, and in the end, I was pretty sure I hadn’t had any impact on anyone’s life.
 I thought the main purpose the Lord had me there was to help me with my finances.
 Then a number of years later when I was crossing over the Throgs Neck Bridge I stopped at the tollbooth and the attendant said, “Mr. Eppolito.”
 I looked at the young man and did not recognize him.
-He said, “It’s me Dylan.
-You taught my 10th grade religion class.”
-He went on to remind me how he was constantly in trouble, struggling with anger issues and spent many of his in-school suspensions in my office.
+He said, “It’s me, Dylan.
+You taught my 10th-grade religion class.”
+He went on to remind me how he was constantly in trouble, struggling with anger issues, and spent many of his in-school suspensions in my office.
 It was then that I remembered him and how closed up and hardened his heart was.
 Then he said, “I was hoping I would run into you one day because I wanted to say thank you.”
 The young man went on to tell me that at the time he was in my class he had been going through a very rough time as his parents were getting divorced and he was mad at everyone and consequently, no one treated him very well.
 He said I had always listened to him and cared for him.
-He said that if a guy in the o”ce during in-school suspension could care for him maybe there was some truth that there was a God that cares for him as well.
+He said that if a guy in the office during in-school suspension could care for him maybe there was some truth that there was a God that cares for him as well.
 He then shared with me how good his life was today: he is married with a family of his own and very involved in his church.

 Article by: Vince Eppolito